RaphaelDssn/Multi-Robot-Path-Planning-for-Coverage-in-Cluttered-and-Known-Environment/README.md

   </table>
 </div>

-Modify the environment in ```map.py``` and the robot's footprint and workspace diameters and initial position and orientation in ```main.py```in the [config dictionnary](main.py#L308)
+Modify the environment in ```map.py``` and the cell size, the robot's diameter, initial position and orientation in ```main.py```in the [config dictionnary](main.py#L308).

 ## References

-Only used Github Repositories are cited here.
-See the report for a complete bibliography.
+See the [report](report.pdf) for a complete bibliography.

 [1] Alice-St. Alice-st/darp. https://github.com/alice-st/DARP, n.d.
 Accessed: 21 December 2024.

+[2] Yufan Huang, Man Li, and Tao Zhao.
+A multi-robot coverage path planning algorithm based on improved DARP algorithm, 2023.
+Available at https://arxiv.org/abs/2304.09741.

-[2] Rodriguesrenato.
+[3] Rodriguesrenato.
 Rodriguesrenato/coverage-path-planning: A coverage path planning algorithm that combines multiple search algorithms to find a full coverage trajectory with the lowest cost. https://github.com/rodriguesrenato/coverage-path-planning, n.d.
 Accessed: 21 December 2024.

 ## License

 - [1] is covered under the [Creative Commons Attribution-NonCommercial 4.0 International License](http://creativecommons.org/licenses/by-nc/4.0/)
 - [2] is covered under the MIT License